 The Supervisor must monitor weather reports from qualified sources (e.g., newspapers, radio stations, and television news or weather service).
-When outdoor temperatures are 95 degrees fahrenheit or higher, the Supervisor must make special allowances for SYIP participants working outdoors (e.g., interns working outdoors must be allotted ten minutes per work hour for a rest period in a shaded area with an adequate supply of water).
-The participant will be compensated for this time.
-It should not be reflected on the timesheet.
+When outdoor temperatures are 95 degrees Fahrenheit or higher, the Supervisor must make special allowances for HSIP participants working outdoors.
+Interns working outdoors must be allotted ten minutes per work hour for a rest period in a shaded area with an adequate supply of water.
+The participant will be compensated for the time, and it should not be reflected on the timesheet.